 - Impetigo - 1 year and over

-- Uncomplicated urinary tract infection (UTI) in women 16 to 64 years
+- Uncomplicated urinary tract infection (UTI) - women only aged 16 to 64 years

 Please note that in some cases, those who are pregnant, breastfeeding, immunocompromised or who have recurring problems may not be eligible for treatment at a pharmacy.